Please take some time to read our Zen FAQ (Zen Frequently Asked Questions) that answers the most common questions related to Zen Buddhism.

 Yes, I agree, and you should practice on your own, but having said that,

 when you’re just beginning your meditation practice, attending a group or a centre with a teacher can help you to become disciplined in your practice, so you can have a clear focus and direction in your practice, because there is a structure within a group that must be maintained for the group to function properly as a group, a group practice can bring about a greater self-awareness about your liking and disliking that arises within you, and what you need to let go of, as a Zen student, and as you mature in your practice you are able to help others.

 In our school at the end of a meditation day or evening practice we recite the,

 1. Sentient beings are numberless.
 We vow to save them all.

 2. Delusions are endless.
 We vow to cut through them all.

 3. The teachings are infinite.
 We vow to learn them all.

 4. The Buddha Way is inconceivable.
 We vow to attain it.

-The four great vows are an encapsulation of our practice and when we sit in correct meditation, that is with a don’t know mind, then the I, me, mine, drops away, now that is inconceivable no self and when you realize this non-self, that is when you understand the true meaning of the four vows, and you can then truly begin to function in harmony with others in your life, by not holding onto anything moment, by moment, by moment.
+The four great vows are an encapsulation of our practice and when we sit in correct meditation, that is with a don’t know mind, then the I, me, mine, drops away, now that is inconceivable, no self and when you realize this non-self, that is when you understand the true meaning of the four vows, and you can then truly begin to function in harmony with others in your life, by not holding onto anything moment, to moment, to moment.